 We’re thrilled to announce that CreateWorld is back for another year and will be held at Griffith University’s Brisbane South Bank campus on 8-9 December, 2016.

 CreateWorld is our 2 day performance, presentation, and professional development event, specifically for academic and technical staff who use Apple technology in the digital arts disciplines.

 The conference features a wide range of academic and technical presenters from the tertiary education and industry sectors, and includes several keynotes, panel sessions, hypotheticals, hands-on technical workshops, and regular presentation sessions.

-CreateWorld is aimed specifically at teachers, practitioners, academics, research teams, technical staff and students across the digital arts.
+CreateWorld is aimed specifically at teachers, practitioners, academics, research teams, technical staff and students who use Apple technology across the digital arts.

 Sesssions include presentations on teaching and learning, new media work, performance, techniques and approaches in practice-led research fields including photography, cyber-arts, music, e-learning, film, animation and design.